 As a way to increase our farming efficiency, we have added bulk pesticide tanks in a containment facility on our farm.
 Doing so allows us to load our sprayer or nurse truck here.
-In the past we have loaded our equipment several miles away at a local crop supplier.
-And we have used mini-bulk tanks.
-However, the convenience of having the product here is a tremendous time saver for us; the ease and accuracy of loading out these products is outstanding.
+In the past, we have loaded our equipment several miles away at a local crop supplier.
+We have also used mini-bulk tanks.
+However, the convenience of having the product here is a tremendous time saver for us.
+The ease and accuracy of loading out these products is outstanding.

 Our technology specialist, Dennis Carrell, holds a current commercial pesticide applicators license and Lamb Farms has its Restricted Pesticide Dealer Registration.
 Lamb Farms can recommend and sell Restricted Use Pesticides as we are fully licensed and insured for these activities.

 Through many discussions with area farmers, we continue to hear of frustration in trying to work with existing local suppliers.
 As industry consolidation has occurred, services offered and the pricing philosophy has changed.
 Simply put, Lamb Farms is in a position to help those of you who have a desire to work with an alternative supplier.

 Please contact Dennis Carrell to review how we can help you with a personal level of service.